pheara/urm-final-report/README.md

 # Setup

-For editing: just keep using whatever you're using to edit text. most editors will highlight markdown syntax and some also provide rendering previes, e.g. atom, vscode, sublime, etc. alex really likes [Typora](https://typora.io). it gets out of the way, is pretty, and works without installing anything else (as far as i can tell).
+For editing: just keep using whatever you're using to edit text. most editors will highlight markdown syntax and some also provide rendering previes, e.g. atom, vscode, sublime, etc. alex really likes [Typora](https://typora.io). it gets out of the way, is pretty, and works without installing anything else (as far as i can tell), and also uses pandoc in the background.

 For building the pdf: install [pandoc](https://pandoc.org/installing.html), pandoc-citeproc (for the references) and pdflatex (for building latex-style pdfs)